MEMORIZE THE GRID

 Know Basic Colors and Be Able to Connect the Dots

 It’s critical to know the difference between straw, yellow, and gold for white wines, and purple, ruby, and garnet for red wines.
 Be able to see both trios of colors next to each other in your mind’s eye.
 Beyond that, connect the dots.
-In whites more color means oxidation in the form of oak treatment or bottle age.
-And the more oxidation in the color the more in the wine in the form of dried vs. fresh fruit and dried herbs vs. fresh—and the rest.
+In whites more color means oxidation in the form of oak treatment or bottle age or possible botrytis.
+The more oxidation in the color the more in the wine in the form of dried vs. fresh fruit and dried herbs vs. fresh—and the rest.
 With red wines the deeper the color the darker the fruits (and usually the higher the alcohol).
 The more garnet in the color the more oxidation in the wine for the reasons above.